OlianGR/OlianGR/README.md

 <br>

-I'm passionate about creating useful applications with accessible, scalable, and user-centered interfaces.
+I'm passionate about creating useful applications featuring, scalable, and user-centered interfaces.

-I work in frontend, backend, and cloud.
+I work on frontend, backend, and cloud.

 In my free time, I enjoy going to the gym, surfing, reading, and watching Netflix.